 June's Birthstones: Pearl, Alexandrite and Moonstone

 Happy birthday, fellow June babies!
 You get to brag about having not just one, or two, but THREE June birthstones to choose from.
 June's birthstones are the Pearl, Alexandrite (shown above) and Moonstone, depending on the resource ... or heck, your moods.
 It’s your prerogative!

-Let’s talk about this gem first because it’s June’s primary stone.
+Let’s talk about this gem first because it’s June’s primary birthstone.
 Unlike most gems, they have organic origins - created in certain kinds of mollusks.
 Gross but true, it is the oyster’s secreted response to a grain of sand that irritates it.
 Good thing they’re pretty!

 The pearl represents peace, beauty, happiness and friendship, and is considered one of the oldest known gemstones.

-More than 2,000 years ago, ancient Chinese believed they held the power of eternal youth.
+More than 2,000 years ago, ancient Chinese believed pearls held the power of eternal youth.
 Even today, they are often ground up and used in Chinese cosmetics and serums to promote youthful looking skin.
 As a healing remedy, they are also believed to relieve eye ailments, heart trouble, indigestion, fever and bleeding.

 As if that weren’t enough, pearls are viewed as a symbol of purity and are often given to celebrate a marriage or the birth of a child.
 Interesting bridal fact: In ancient Greece, it was believed that they had the power to prevent newlywed brides from crying and to promote happiness among all those who wore them.
 Keep the tissues at home, ladies.
 Wear a string and smile!

 How do you shop for pearls?
 Look for the following:

 1. Luster – the brilliant sheen and deep inner glow signifies its value.
 Pearls that look too dull or chalky are a sure sign of poor quality.